DavveDavve/atm_challenge_2019/checklist.md

 A -> D
 C8)
-Formating and adding data to README Documentation, WIP
+Formating and adding data to README Documentation, WIP +9) Updates README with proper documentation